Bat Removal Spring Hill

 Dangers of DIY Bat Removal

 Those who don’t have the right training and protective gear, should not attempt to remove bats on their own.
-It is easy to become infected with the diseases bats carry.
-You don’t want to risk it.
+It is very easy to get infected by the diseases that bats carry and you do not want to take that risk.
 Not only is it dangerous for your health but also illegal in most states including Florida where bat removal must be done by a permit holder or licensed professional.

 Histoplasmosis